demidovakatya/courses/README.md

 ![the plot for question 1](plot1.png)

+### Question 2

-2. Have total emissions from PM2.5 decreased in the Baltimore City, Maryland (`fips == "24510"`) from 1999 to 2008?
+Have total emissions from PM2.5 decreased in the Baltimore City, Maryland (`fips == "24510"`) from 1999 to 2008?
 Use the base plotting system to make a plot answering this question.

 ```
 # Aggregate the amout of PM2.5 emission by year for the Baltimore City